its-laika/NanoBlog/README.md

 - `dotnet run .` or `dotnet test .`

 ## Issues, help or security related stuff
-If you want to give me any relevant information to this project, feel free to either create an issue or write me an e-mail.
+If you want to give me any relevant information to this project, feel free to either create an issue or write me a mail.

 ## License
 [MIT](https://github.com/neon-JS/NanoBlog/blob/main/LICENSE)